Transdev Blazefield

 Transdev Blazefield is a bus group, which operates local and regional bus services across Greater Manchester, Lancashire, North Yorkshire and West Yorkshire, England.
 Formed in August 1991, the group has been a subsidiary of French-based operator Transdev since January 2006.

 History

-Blazefield Travel was formed in August 1991, following the sale of AJS Group, owned by former East Yorkshire Motor Services managing director, Alan Stephenson.
-The company was sold in a management buyout to former directors, Giles Fearnley and Stuart Wilde – a deal valued at £2.2 million.
-The sale included seven of the company's eight remaining bus firms at the time, as well as 300 vehicles and 12 depots.
-Initially, there were seven operating subsidiaries: Keighley & District, Harrogate & District, Harrogate Independent Travel, Sovereign Bus & Coach, Sovereign Harrow and Welwyn Hatfield Line.
+AJS Group

-In September 1987, AJS Group purchased West Yorkshire Road Car Company from the National Bus Company.
-In April 1988, London Country North East was sold by the National Bus Company, the last of 72 subsidiaries to be privatised.
+In September 1987, West Yorkshire Road Car Company was sold to AJS Group in a management buy-out from the National Bus Company, with the participation of former East Yorkshire Motor Services managing director, Alan Stephenson.
+In April 1988, AJS acquired London Country North East from the National Bus Company, the last of 72 subsidiaries to be privatised.
 Prior to the sale, the company was split in two, with County Bus & Coach and Sovereign Bus & Coach.

 In August 1989, operations in Bradford and Leeds were transferred to Yorkshire Rider.
-The remaining operations were subsequently split into smaller companies: Keighley & District, Harrogate & District and York City & District.
+The remaining operations of the former West Yorkshire Road Car Company were subsequently split into smaller companies: Keighley & District, Harrogate & District and York City & District.
 In July 1990, operation of local bus services in York were also transferred to Yorkshire Rider.